best-practice-and-impact/ons-spark/ons-spark/intro.md

 The materials in this book assume the reader is familiar with Python or R and is looking to process big data using PySpark or sparklyr.
 There are Python and R code cells throughout the book to help explain the topics.

-The **Spark Overview** section introduces some basic concepts like distributed computing, when to use Spark, creating Spark sessions and simple interaction with data storage.
-There is then a section for **Introduction to PySpark** and **Introduction to sparklyr**.
-That covers the basics.
+The [Spark Overview](../spark-overview/spark-start) section introduces some basic concepts like distributed computing, when to use Spark, creating Spark sessions and simple interaction with data storage.
+There is then a section for [Introduction to PySpark](../pyspark-intro/pyspark-intro) and [Introduction to sparklyr](../sparklyr-intro/sparklyr-intro) that covers the basics.

 The next part of your Spark journey is to learn more functions so you can perform more interesting analysis.
-These are covered in the **Spark Functions** section.
+These are covered in the [Spark Functions](../spark-functions/union-dataframes-with-different-columns) section.
 As you build more experience you will begin to think more like a Spark developer, choosing certain strategies that suits how Spark processes data.

-The most advanced section of the book is **Understanding and Optimising Spark**.
+The most advanced section of the book is [Understanding and Optimising Spark](../spark-concepts/optimisation-tips).
 It begins with a short summary page before diving into more complex optimisation topics.

-The latter two sections, **Testing and Debugging** and **Ancillary Topics**, are included for completeness.
+The latter two sections, [Testing and Debugging](../testing-debugging/spark-errors) and [Ancillary Topics](../ancillary-topics/visualisation), are included for completeness.

 ## Further resources